Alicia-Sheng/Foodie-WebVersion/README.md

 - Thus, a app specifically designed for Brandeis students can help students to order food more conveniently online

 ## Features
+- For Food Providers
+    - Add food options
+    - Receive orders
+- For Customers
     - Browse food and beverage options
         - Filter by restaurant, category, etc
         - Rank by rating, price
     - Order meals online
     - Check the information(open time, location, etc) of restaurants on campus
     - Daily recommendations
     - Add comments and rate the food
-- Browse the comments added by others
+    - Browse the comments added by other customers

 ## Usage
 - Users: Brandeis students, Brandeis restaurants, Brandeis faculty